ImplFerris/pico-pico/src/quick-start.md

 It creates a blinking effect by toggling the pin's output state between high and low.

 ## The code snippet
-This is not the entire code.
-There are things you have to initialize and import crates.
+This is only part of the code.
+You'll need to set up some initial configurations and import the necessary crates.
 ```rust
 #[embassy_executor::main]
 async fn main(_spawner: Spawner) {